-Data Protection, Privacy and IT Security Statement
+Data Protection, Privacy and IT Security Notice

 Our NETpositive Software forms the basis of a range of Tools that are offered free at the point of use by Tool Providers (click here for a list of Supplier Engagement Tool providers) for their stakeholders (End Users).
 We take privacy concerns very seriously and are committed to protecting the data End Users share with us as they interact with our Tools.